 Monthly Archives: August 2010

-The winning Big Pumpkin at this year’s Iowa State Fair clocked in at 1,323 pounds.
-It was the first year in the history of the Iowa State Fair that the Big Pumpkin outweighed the Big Boar, which weighed a mere 1,022 pounds.
-Kaufmann Mercantile got a chance to chat with Dan Carlson, one of the winning pumpkins growers to discuss all things big and pumpkin.
-Carlson, who joined forces with his growing partner, Marc Petersen, in 2004 (both hail from Clinton, Iowa), has been growing big pumpkins since 1992.
+The winning Big Pumpkin at the 2010 Iowa State Fair clocked in at 1,323 pounds.
+It was the first year in the history of the Fair that the Big Pumpkin outweighed the Big Boar, which weighed a mere 1,022 pounds.
+We had a chance to chat with Dan Carlson, one of the winning pumpkin growers, to discuss all things big and pumpkin.
+Carlson, who joined forces with his growing partner Marc Petersen in 2004 (both hail from Clinton, Iowa), has been raising healthy pumpkins since 1992.

 On a recent trip to the wine store, I was tempted from my standard of big French reds to their shelf of ecological wines.
 I picked up one bottle after the other, flipping them over and trying to learn what I could from the labels.
 There were the usual notes on origin and grape, as well as declarations of environmental credentials – organic, biodynamic or natural.
 After peppering the staff with questions, I settled on a biodynamic bottle of Mas de Gourgonnier les Baux de Provence, but resolved to find out exactly what separates this new wine from my beloved French Margaux.

 Alvar Aalto certainly earned his title of “father of modern Finnish design” but Tapio Wirkkala (1915-1985) deserves credit for raising it up right.
 His designs celebrated nature and spoke to the inherent rugged beauty its forms.
 He championed a type of design that was “democratic” because he was, creating soulful, well-crafted, usable objects that never sacrificed functionality for beauty.